 He has written the book Winning the Unwinnable Case: Key Techniques for Every Trial, published by Trial Guides, as well as contributing his years of research on trial strategies to Reptile: The 2009 Manual of the Plaintiff’s Revolution, considered to be “the book” for the modern approach to jury persuasion.

 Gary has also developed a unique and effective litigation strategy, which he’s termed “Judo Law.”
 Here, he adopts the defendant’s own arguments and turns those arguments to his client’s advantage.
 Like a martial arts master, the Judo Law practitioner uses his opponent’s own weight to throw them off balance.
 The modern-day plaintiff’s lawyer is the nimble master, while the defendant’s insurer is the colossus brought down.

-Gary C. Johnson continues to devote the majority of his time to the day-to-day practice of law.
-His firm’s practice consists entirely of Plaintiff personal injury cases in the fields of vehicular negligence, products liability, and medical malpractice.
-In the last few years, however, Gary has devoted some of his time to the education of other trial lawyers.
-He has presented seminars for the Kentucky Bar Association, Kentucky Justice Association and the American Association of Justice on trial strategy and how to maximize damages in your case.
+Gary devotes most of his time to the day-to-day practice of law.
+His firm’s practice consists entirely of representing plaintiffs injured by vehicular negligence, products liability, and medical malpractice.
+In the last few years, however, he has devoted some of his time to the education of other trial lawyers.
+He has presented seminars for the Kentucky Bar Association, Kentucky Justice Association, and the American Association of Justice on trial strategy and how to maximize damages in your case.